jbakse/p5.party/public/examples/identity_test/README.md

-Fixed as of 2021.11.19
+# Identity Testing

+This example illustrates and tests behavior related to identity testing properties of a shared object and related to the "not-equal" bug.

+The bug _should_ be fixed as of 2021.11.19.
+This example also serves as a regression test.

 # The identity bug.
 AKA The not-equal bug.

-When you change a property of an object in the shared object, it is often (always?) replaced with another object with the same values.
+When you change a property of an object in the shared object, it is (was) often (always?) replaced with another object with the same values.

 this seems like a kind of big deal problem...